cperalta22/suz12_nucleation_mesc/README.md

 ## Introduction

-This repository contains code used to analyze data presented as results on our preprint available on bioRxiv.
-Haz click [aqui] (https://www.biorxiv.org/content/10.1101/2025.09.02.673664v1)
+This repository contains code used to analyze data presented as results on our preprint available on bioRxiv (https://www.biorxiv.org/content/10.1101/2025.09.02.673664v1)

 Scripts are presented as were used.